quantumphysicist/Teaching-Data-Science/README.md

 # Teaching-Data-Science
- Materials created for teaching data science
+ Materials created for teaching data science.
 Please also see the [Supplementary Material for my YouTube Videos](https://github.com/quantumphysicist/YouTube-Videos_Data-Analysis-With-Python)

 ## File Descriptions <a name="files"></a>